andrasore/dldldl/README.md

 ![CI](https://github.com/andrasore/dldldl/actions/workflows/node.js.yml/badge.svg)

-**dldldl** is a simple node utility for incrementally syncing your music playlists on various sites onto your hard drive.
+**dldldl** is a simple node utility for syncing your online music playlists to your computer.
 Currently it supports YouTube and Soundcloud.

 ## Usage